GandalfTea/personalwiki/README.md

 A personal WIKI for storing information.
 It is designed like Jupyter Notebook without a kernel, each cell formats markdown.
 It also supports interlinking between files.

-#### Branches

-The main branch contains all of the prototype, design and user testing data.
-In order to try out the application, a different version branch will be created once a prototype version is out.
-Right now, the 0.1 branch can be tested locally.

 ### Versions

 #### 0.1